Chronicon Angliae Petriburgense

+The Chronicon Angliae Petriburgense is a 14th-century chronicle written in Medieval Latin at Peterborough Abbey, England.
+It covers events from 604 to 1368, although the original medieval portion concludes with an entry for 868; the later continuation was added in the 17th century.
+(Note: The Latin title translates as "Peterborough chronicle of England".)
+The text survives within a composite manuscript volume in the British Library, shelfmark Cotton Claudius A. v, where it occupies folios 2–45.
+An early printed edition appeared in 1723, prepared by Joseph Sparke as part of a collection of English historical works.

+Attribution and manuscript notes

-The Chronicon Angliae Petriburgense is a 14th-century chronicle written in Medieval Latin at Peterborough Abbey, England, covering events from 604 to 1368, although the original manuscript ends with an entry for 868, and the remainder was added in the 17th century.
-(Note: The Latin title translates to English as "Peterborough chronicle of England.")
-It survives as part of a composite manuscript volume held at the British Library with the mark Cotton Claudius A.v, in which it appears on folios 2–45.
-An edition of the Chronicon was published in 1723 by Joseph Sparke, in a collection of English histories by various writers.
-According to John Allen Giles, in the preface to his own edition published by the Caxton Society in 1845, the Chronicon was attributed by both Simon Patrick and Henry Wharton to John of Caleto (or "Caux"), who was an abbot of Peterborough (1250–1262).
-(Note: Patrick's attribution is in his preface to Gunton 1968.
-The identity of "Caleto" with Caux is illustrated by Gunton: "He gave also a great bell to [Peterborough Abbey], whereon was written, "Jo[ha]n[nes] de Caux Abbas Oswaldo consecrat hoc vas" (Abbot John of Caux consecrates this vessel to [St] Oswald).)
-Giles reported a marginal note in the manuscript making a similar attribution, besides a similar note at the beginning of the manuscript stating that it belonged to Peterborough Abbey.
-(Note: The marginal note attributing the Chronicon to Abbot John appears at the top of its first page, above an inscription reading "Iste liber pertinet ad monasterium de burgo sancti petri Anno Domini DCliiii Amen" ("This book belongs to the monastery of Peterborough AD 654 Amen").
+In the preface to his 1845 edition for the Caxton Society, John Allen Giles reported that both Simon Patrick and Henry Wharton attributed the Chronicon to John of Caleto (or "Caux"), who served as Abbot of Peterborough from 1250 to 1262.
+(Note: Patrick’s attribution appears in his preface to Gunton 1968.
+Gunton illustrates the identification of "Caleto" with Caux: "He gave also a great bell to [Peterborough Abbey], whereon was written, 'Johannes de Caux Abbas Oswaldo consecrat hoc vas'".)
+Giles noted that the manuscript contains a marginal note attributing the work to Abbot John, together with an ownership inscription at the opening of the text stating that the book belonged to Peterborough Abbey.
+(Note: The attribution to Abbot John appears above an inscription reading: "Iste liber pertinet ad monasterium de burgo sancti petri Anno Domini DCliiii Amen" ("This book belongs to the monastery of Peterborough AD 654 Amen").
 The inscription forms the first line of the chronicle.)
-However, Giles observed that this manuscript attribution was "comparatively modern", and regarded the chronicle's author as unknown.
-(Note: Whereas Thomas Duffus Hardy described the Chronicon as "enveloped in a mystery which [he had] not been able to unravel", Antonia Gransden is uncritical in accepting the authorship of "John of Peterborough".
-Writing for the Dictionary of National Biography, Edmund King stated that "John de Caux is not to be identified with the John of Peterborough said to have written or owned the Peterborough–Spalding annals in BL, Cotton MS Claudius A. v. fols.
-2–45.")
-In Giles's view, the Chronicon is "extremely valuable both on account of the numerous facts which it contains, and for the [700 years] which it embraces."
+Giles regarded these attributions as relatively late additions and considered the true authorship uncertain.
+Scholarly opinion has varied: Thomas Duffus Hardy described the Chronicon as "enveloped in a mystery" regarding its authorship, while Antonia Gransden accepted without reservation the ascription to "John of Peterborough".
+Writing in the Dictionary of National Biography, Edmund King cautioned that "John de Caux is not to be identified with the John of Peterborough said to have written or owned the Peterborough–Spalding annals in BL, Cotton MS Claudius A. v. fols.
+2–45."

+Assessment

+Although the authorship remains debated, Giles considered the Chronicon to be a valuable compilation for the extensive chronological span it covers and the substantial number of historical notices it preserves.